acemod/ACE3/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue or [Slack](https://slackin.ace3mod.com/) with the [ACE3 project maintainers](https://ace3mod.com/team.html) before making a change.
 This may not be necessary if you are contributing for something which has an existing issue in our repository already.

 1. Please make a pull request (PR) as early as possible.
 This lets use help you in the proces of developing it.
-When opening a work in progress pull request, mark your PR with a `WIP:` suffix.
+When opening a work in progress pull request, mark your PR with a `WIP:` prefix.
 2. Describe what this pull request will do and how it solves this in the description of your PR.
 A clear intent and description of the way the issue is resolved will help us to review the PR more efficiently.
 3. Please follow our [Development Guidelines](https://ace3mod.com/wiki/development/).